tuzig/peerbook/README.md

 ## The Connection Flow

 To request a connection, a peer sends a request to peerbook.
-If it supports trickle ICE the peer sends the request as he gets new candidates:
+If it supports trickle ICE the peer sends the request as often as he gets new candidates:

 ```json
 {